-There will be one exam for this qualification, which will assess your knowledge of the theory behind food preparation and nutrition.
-The exam will be one hour 45 minutes long.
-This will make up 50% of the overall grade.
+There will be one examination for this qualification, which will assess your knowledge of the theory behind food preparation and nutrition.
+The examination will be 1 hour 45 minutes long and this will make up 50 % of the overall grade.